-You may have claimed extra payments during 2020-21 because of coronavirus (COVID-19).
-If you got a taxable payment like JobSeeker Payment, Coronavirus Supplement or JobKeeper, you may need to lodge a tax return.
+You may have claimed extra payments during 2021-22 because of coronavirus (COVID-19) or an emergency event.
+If you got a taxable payment like JobSeeker Payment, Pandemic Leave Disaster Payment or Disaster Recovery Allowance, you may need to lodge a tax return.
 Use the Do I need to lodge a tax return? tool to find out if you need to lodge.
 Find it on the ATO website.

-If you also got Child Care Subsidy (CCS) in 2020-21, you can read more about CCS balancing.
+If you also got Child Care Subsidy (CCS), you can read more about CCS balancing.

-Once you and your partner have lodged a tax return, the ATO will send us your income information.
+Once you and your partner have lodged a tax return, the ATO will tell us both of your incomes.

 You need to tell us if you or your partner don’t need to lodge a tax return.
-You can do this and confirm your income for 2020-21 from 1 July 2021 to 30 June 2022 using either your:
+If you have a Centrelink online account that’s linked to myGov, you can sign in to do this and confirm your income for 2021-22.

 We have online guides to help you.
 Use our guides to either: